Exotic tight contact structures on $\mathbb{R}^n$: Introduction

 The notion of overtwistedness was extended to higher-dimensional contact manifolds in a natural way in \cite{borman-eliashberg-murphy-overtwisted}, and in particular they prove an analogous homotopy-classification result (so that, in particular, there exist overtwisted contact structures on $\R^{2n-1}$), and also that the standard contact structure on $\R^{2n-1}$ is tight (the corresponding fact for $\R^3$ is \emph{Bennequin's theorem}, \cite[\S2]{eliashberg-invariants_in_contact}).

-Since overtwisted structures are known to exist, the novelty of Theorem~\ref{thm:exotic} is that exotic \emph{tight} contact structures exist -- or rather, that the known tight contact structures, obtained by puncturing Brieskorn manifolds, are exotic.
+Since overtwisted structures are known to exist, the novelty of Theorem~\ref{thm:exotic-intro} is that exotic \emph{tight} contact structures exist -- or rather, that the known tight contact structures, obtained by puncturing Brieskorn manifolds, are exotic.

 \textbf{Acknowledgments:} We thank Yasha Eliashberg for suggesting this problem and for his guidance throughout the project.
-We are also grateful to John Pardon, Kyler Siegel, Chris Wendl, and Dylan Cant for helpful discussions, and to John Morgan for suggesting a simplification in the computation in \S\ref{sec:exotic-contact-strucs}.
+We are also grateful to John Pardon, Kyler Siegel, Chris Wendl, Dylan Cant, François Greer, and Abigail Ward for helpful discussions, and to John Morgan for suggesting a simplification in the computation in \S\ref{sec:exotic-contact-strucs}.
 A preliminary version of this paper appeared as part of the second author's Ph.D. thesis.
+We also thank the anonymous referees for helpful recommendations which improved the paper.